Robeco Euro Government Bonds D EUR

-Michiel de Bruin is Head of Euro Sovereigns within the Global Macro team and Portfolio Manager.
+Michiel de Bruin is Head of Global Macro and Portfolio Manager.
 Prior to joining Robeco in 2018, Michiel was Head of Global Rates and Money Markets at BMO Global Asset Management in London.
 He held various other positions before that, including Head of Euro Government Bonds.
-Before he joined BMO in 2003, he was, among others, Co-Head of Fixed income Sales and Trading at NIB Financial Markets in Amsterdam.
+Before he joined BMO in 2003, he was, among others, Head of Fixed Income Trading at Deutsche Bank in Amsterdam.
 Michiel started his career in the industry in 1986.
-He is a Certified European Financial Analyst and holds a Bachelor’s in Applied Sciences from University of Applied Sciences in Amsterdam.
-Stephan van IJzendoorn is Portfolio Manager in Robeco’s Global Macro team.
-Prior to joining Robeco in 2013, Stephan was employed by F&C Investments as a Portfolio Manager Fixed Income.
-Before his move to F&C Investments he worked in similar functions at Allianz Global Investors and A&O Services.
+He holds a post graduate diploma investment analyses from the VU University in Amsterdam and is a Certified EFFAS Analyst (CEFA) charterholder.
+He holds a Bachelor’s in Applied Sciences from University of Applied Sciences in Amsterdam.
+Stephan van IJzendoorn is Portfolio Manager and member of Robeco’s Global Macro team.
+Prior to joining Robeco in 2013, Stephan was employed by F&C Investments as a Portfolio Manager Fixed Income and worked in similar functions at Allianz Global Investors and A&O Services prior to that.
 Stephan started his career in the Investment Industry in 2003.
-He holds a Bachelor’s in Financial Management, a Master's in Investment Management from VU University Amsterdam and is Certified European Financial Analyst
+He holds a Bachelor’s in Financial Management, a Master's in Investment Management from VU University Amsterdam and is Certified European Financial Analyst (CEFA) Charterholder.

 Since inception 04/2005